 Life doesn't end when anxiety and depression take over; it changes temporarily, but it doesn't end.
 "Temporary" is the important word here.
 Remember, "this, too, shall pass."
 Think and believe that rather than "None shall pass!" (that's for you Lord of the Rings fans).

 For weeks I've been telling myself I need to get working on things.
 "You need to write!
 You need to keep researching!
 You need to organize yourself!
 You need to focus on work!
 You need to be a good mom!
-You need to be a better partner for Bill!
+You need to be a better wife!
 You need to work on the house!
 You need to pay bills!
 You need to go volunteer!
 You need to _________!"
 Sound familiar to anyone else?
-Except you may not necessarily be married to a guy named Bill.

 To those of you who have been waiting with baited breath to hear about my trip to California, hold it no more.
 I'm back, quasi-settled and ready to give you a quick overview.